pmatulis/oasis/index.md

 ### Contact

-For more information on the origins of this school see the [main lineage web site](https://taichinuances.com/).
-For email inquiries: pmatulis AT gmail DOT com .
+Inquiries can be made by e-mail: pmatulis AT gmail DOT com .